 Valerie was born in Aden, to parents Merlyn and Tony Vaz who originated from Goa, India.
-She has a sister and her brother is the former Minister of State, Keith Vaz who has been the MP for Leicester East since 1987.
+She has a sister and her brother is the former Minister of State, Rt Hon Keith Vaz who has been the MP for Leicester East since 1987.
+Valerie is married to Paul Townsend.
+They have a daughter.

 Her family settled in Twickenham and then East Sheen.
 Valerie attended Twickenham County Grammar School, and Bedford College, University of London where she read Biochemistry.
 She also attended Cambridge University to undertake research.